Recommendations & Conclusions

 Nevertheless, the technology should not be viewed as a form of magic or as something that creates sentient machines capable of self-improvement and independent decisions.
 It is akin to other technologies: humans instruct a model or tool and use the outputs to inform, assist or augment a range of activities. …

-Government response.
 The government welcomed the committee's analysis and reiterated its commitment to effective domestic governance and international engagement on AI, referring to its existing AI Regulation White Paper.
-It noted ongoing work on foundation models and promised a wider update on …
+It noted ongoing work on foundation models and promised a wider update on its regulatory approach later this …

 Department for Science, Innovation and Technology